offbyone/ideas/content/old/events/hitches-and-glitches-and-22000-feet-travelled-at-speed.md

 Let's see, a tally:

-| - [Simon](http://www.livejournal.com/users/vernondalhart/) got his full AFF solo certification.
+- [Simon](http://www.livejournal.com/users/vernondalhart/) got his full AFF solo certification.
 Now, when he jumps the only instructors he _needs_ are on the ground.
-| - Miranda is (probably just now) landing her AFF IV jump, where she does more turning and generally having a grand ole' time in the air.
+- Miranda is (probably just now) landing her AFF IV jump, where she does more turning and generally having a grand ole' time in the air.
-| - [Matt](http://www.offlineblog.com/mildillson/) and [Amy](http://lashingtail.blogspot.com/) both did their first jumps, and second ones this weekend.
+- [Matt](http://www.offlineblog.com/mildillson/) and [Amy](http://lashingtail.blogspot.com/) both did their first jumps, and second ones this weekend.
 Massive kudos to Amy for her excellent landing on jump 2.
-| - Beau also got his ass out of a plane on day 1, standing his first landing and doing a great job.
+- Beau also got his ass out of a plane on day 1, standing his first landing and doing a great job.
 Addicted?
-Uh\...
+Uh...
 Yeah, I think so.
-| - Mom jumped tandem from 12,000 feet, and we have video.
+- Mom jumped tandem from 12,000 feet, and we have video.
 She goes head down for the first bit, and the shots are phenomenal.
 When I see pics, I'm *so* scanning them and showing those here.

 Not to mention, I also did two free falls.
 Both were AFF II jumps, which is mainly because I buggered up the first one badly enough that I had to repeat it.
 The second one was smooth, though, and I felt just fine flying through the air.
 Level III is next, although it's going to be a bit.